ExaDev/exadev.github.io/README.md

 ### Chrome Summariser Extension

 A Chrome extension for using Breadboard with the Google Chrome API.
-Currently, the extension has a single purpose: it is used to summarise web page content and select text.
+Currently, the extension has a single purpose: to summarise web page content and select text.
 This version of the extension is exploratory.
-When feasible, a more generalised version will be created that can be used with any board.
+When feasible, a more generalised version will be created to be used with any board.

 ![](files/Pasted%20image%2020240529141346.png)